Gregory100000/Mining-Automation-ZergPool.com/ReadMe.md

 ### **Included Reports**
 In the sql folder is a SQL report that can be used to see the latest pool statistics for each pool and the potential profit estimates/actuals in dollars.
+There is also a report to see any new coins added from CoinGecko in the last 24 hours.
+That may be useful in spotting opportunities with new projects.
 Additional reports may be added down the road.